asgardeo/asgardeo-tomcat-oidc-agent/io.asgardeo.tomcat.oidc.sample/src/main/resources/configuration-catalog.md

 **Property Name:** `state`

-**Description:** This parameter may denote an opaque value which can be used to maintain state between the request and the callback.
-This can be used to prevent cross-site request forgery (CSRF).
+**Description:** This parameter may denote an opaque value which can be used to maintain the state between the request and the callback.
+This can be used to prevent cross-site request forgery (CSRF) attacks.
 Null by default.

 ### Additional Parameters for Authorize Endpoint

 **Property Name:** `additionalParamsForAuthorizeEndpoint`

-**Description:** This parameter may denote the additional query parameters of the OpenID Provider.
+**Description:** This parameter denotes the additional query parameters that required to be sent to the OpenID Provider.